-The idea behind SRM is to pinpoint key suppliers and draw a greater focus on developing those relationships.
+The idea behind SRM is to pinpoint key suppliers and draw a greater focus on developing a business relationship.
 Typically, companies prioritize suppliers that either provide high volumes of a product or service or offer lesser quantities of crucial ones.

 Start by segmenting your supplier partners.
 The Kraljic model can be useful in determining what suppliers should receive higher levels of attention.
-Although hailing back to 1983, this model is still highly relevant and effective for modern supply chain managers as a method to map suppliers against risk and profitability.
+Although hailing back to 1983, this model is still highly relevant and effective for modern supply chain managers as a method to map multiple suppliers against risk and profitability.
 Additionally, create a set of criteria.
-Use these to categorize your key, strategic “tier 1” suppliers and concentrate on building those relationships.
+Use these to categorize your key strategic suppliers (tier 1) and concentrate on building those relationships.

 Every strategy needs to start with a clear understanding of the end goal as well as measurable targets.
 Looping partners in on the supply chain planning process will ensure that you are both aiming for the same results.
 In other words, to achieve SRM success, collaborate with your partner to develop a shared, clear and inspiring vision and imagine the potential consequences if the goals are not met.